 I stay on top of special offers

 I regularly update our article on credit card limited-time promotions and special offers, and Amex is an issuer that always has something awesome going on.
-I was in obé online fitness classes for free because of my Amex Gold (offer no longer available), and I’ve already told you about the Uber Eats Pass.
+I was in obé online fitness classes for free because of my Amex Gold (offer no longer available).

 Some offers can be just a little something, others can offer some serious value, but it always pays off to keep an eye on them.